Gravity Wiz

 3. Step #3: Styling the Form

-4. Bonus: Add a Visual, Animated Progress Bar to the Form
+4. Bonus: Visual, Animated Form Progression

 2. Conclusion